 Rabbi Sender Haber

-On August 1, 2012, B’nai Israel installed Rabbi Sender Haber as its new Spiritual leader and under his guidance we began a new era of growth and increased involvement with the greater Tidewater Jewish Community.
-Rabbi Haber is well known throughout Hampton Roads, having arrived here over 12 years ago as one of the original four members of the Norfolk Area Community Kollel.
-In that capacity, Rabbi Haber was involved in community-wide programming, teaching, and outreach.
+Rabbi Sender Haber has led B’nai Israel Congregation since August 1, 2012.
+Under his guidance, we have grown and increased our involvement in the greater Tidewater Jewish Community.
+Rabbi Haber is well known throughout Hampton Roads, having arrived here over 15 years ago as one of the original four members of the Norfolk Area Community Kollel.
+In that capacity, Rabbi Haber was involved in community wide programming, teaching, and outreach.
 He has inspired many Jews to expand their Jewish identity and increase their love of Torah and commitment to its observance.
 Everyone who knows Rabbi Haber is touched by his breadth of Torah knowledge and his ability to convey the wisdom of the ages in such a way as to make those esoteric writings accessible to persons of all levels of experience and a variety of backgrounds.

-Rabbi Haber and his wife Chamie have been married for 14 years.
-They have four children, Minna, Moshe, Ely, and Akiva.
-They both come from rabbinic families steeped in Torah, Kiruv and Chesed.
+Rabbi Haber and his wife Chamie have been married for 17 years and have five children, b’li ayin hara.
+Both come from rabbinic families steeped in Torah, kiruv, and chesed.
 Rabbi Haber received his Rabbinic Ordination (Yoreh Yoreh) from Rabbi Sender Rosenbloom and Rabbi Mordechai Freidlander of the Jerusalem Beth Din.
 He was awarded a Teaching Certificate by Torah Umesorah Association for Jewish Day Schools in 2004 and again in 2009.
-In addition, Rabbi Haber has spent over a decade studying Talmud, Jewish Law, and ethics in some of the world’s most prestigious Yeshivos including Beth Medrash Gavoha in Lakewood, NJ and Yeshivas Mir in Jerusalem.
-Chamie is a talented preschool teacher, having taught at Hebrew Academy for 6 years and more recently at Toras Chaim.
-She has also been a popular mentor for adults and teens, teaching classes and spearheading learning and fundraising programs, including her work as the driving force behind the weekly Women’s Learning Program at B’nai Israel for over 7 years.
-Vivacious and outgoing, she has endless energy to devote to her family, the community, and inviting Shabbos guests into their home, and she looks forward to increasing her role at the Shul.
+In addition, Rabbi Haber has spent over a decade studying Talmud, Jewish Law, and ethics in some of the world’s most prestigious Yeshivos including Beth Medrash Gavoha in Lakewood, NJ, and Yeshivas Mir in Jerusalem.
+Chamie is a talented preschool teacher, having taught at Hebrew Academy of Tidewater for 6 years and more recently at Toras Chaim.
+She has also been a popular mentor for adults and teens, teaching classes and spearheading learning and fundraising programs, and is the driving force behind the weekly Women’s Learning Program at B’nai Israel for over 10 years.
+Vivacious and outgoing, she devotes endless energy to her family, the community, and hachnasas orchim, welcoming many Shabbos guests into the Haber home.

-B’nai Israel and Rabbi Haber welcome and invite everyone in the Tidewater Jewish Community to come and get to know us, just as we pledge to reach out to all of you.
-We invite you to contact Rabbi Haber through the Synagogue office at 757-627-7358 or firstname.lastname@example.org.
+We welcome and invite everyone in the Tidewater Jewish Community to come and get to know us, just as we pledge to continue to reach out to all of you.
+We invite you to contact Rabbi Haber through the Synagogue office at 757-627-7358 or at firstname.lastname@example.org